Troop Zero: Production

 In February 2018, it was announced Viola Davis had joined the cast of the film, with Bert & Bertie directing from a screenplay by Lucy Alibar.
 Todd Black produced the film, which Amazon Studios would distribute.

-This is the second feature film directed by Bert & Bertie, who have been creating commercials and shorts together since the two ladies met on a project in 2005.
+This is the second feature film directed by Bert & Bertie, who have been creating commercials and shorts together since they met on a project in 2005.

 In March 2018, Mckenna Grace joined the cast of the film.
 In April 2018, Allison Janney and Jim Gaffigan joined the cast.
 In May 2018, Mike Epps, Charlie Shotwell and Edi Patterson joined the cast.
 In June 2018, Johanna Colón, Ashley Brooke, Milan Ray, Bella Higginbotham, and Kai Ture' joined the cast of the film.
 Troop Zero marks the second film together for Janney and Grace, who co-starred in the 2017 biopic I, Tonya.
 This is also the second film featuring Allison Janney and Viola Davis, who co-starred in the 2011 film The Help.

 The musical score for the film is by long time Bert & Bertie collaborator composer Rob Lord who has scored all the directors' projects to date.